 But there are some places where I’ve been since I’ve called Moab home.

 The Moab Brewery is a safe “pub grub” bet that is family-friendly and where we often meet out-of-town friends.
 For lunch or breakfast, the cafeteria-style Gilberto’s

 Want breakfast?
 The Jailhouse Cafe is popular.

 Finally, the Love Muffin Cafe is a perennial favorite for lunch and breakfast.
 Great lunch sandwiches with fresh bread made on site!
 They supplied the lunches for some trail work and I found the sandwiches to be delicious.

 Want to something quieter than the downtown area?

-At the very southern edge of town by the Shell Station is the Branding Iron which features American fare and “pub grub” and comfort food.
-It is on the quiet side vs. the main part of town.
+At the very southern edge of town by the Shell Station is the Branding Iron which features American fare and comfort food.
+It is on the quiet side vs. the central part of town.

 Supplies and services

 First place for info: I suggest the Moab Information Center as an excellent initial first stop.
 Maps, brochures, and books are available there.
 And the friendly staff is sure to provide answers to questions you might have about Moab.

 Are you looking for groceries?
 Moab offers three popular grocery options.
 City Market and Village Market are traditional grocery stores.
 Moonflower is a small co-op health-food-type store.
 Be sure to bring some shopping bags.
 Moab currently bans plastic bags.